LiberationFrequency/BazzArch/airootfs/etc/skel/Desktop/README.md

 -------------------------------------------------------------------------
 This script creates an 64 bit Arch Linux live system ISO file for audio production purpose, that you can burn on cd/dvd, copy to an usb storage or host in a virtual machine.
-Only tested on machines with BIOS, but UEFI (efibootmanager??) and vm should also work.
+Only tested on machines with BIOS, but UEFI should also work.
 You can create any system configuration you want, but this ISO should be optimized to act as an effect unit for bass guitars in future.
 This configuration contains a linux realtime kernel, Guitarix (with webui & specmatch), Calf, Carla, Cadence, jalv-select, LV2/LADSPA/etc. plugins,